apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 In our example we first bin the "age" column into 3 different bins.
 This means that we now have one column where one entry can belong to one of 3 age groups.
 After using
 "dummycode", we transform this one column into 3 different columns, one for each bin.

-At last we make use of the "recode" transformation for categorical columns, it maps all distinct categories in the column into consecutive numbers, starting from 1.
+At last, we make use of the "recode" transformation for categorical columns, it maps all distinct categories in the column into consecutive numbers, starting from 1.
 In our example we recode the "income" column, which transforms it from "<=$50K" and ">$50K" to "1" and "2" respectively.